Johny Mera Naam Preethi Mera Kaam

 Johny Mera Naam Preethi Mera Kaam is a 2011 Indian Kannada-language romantic comedy film directed by Preetham Gubbi and produced by Jayanna Combines.
 The film stars Duniya Vijay and Ramya, alongside Rangayana Raghu, Sadhu Kokila, H. G. Dattatreya, Karthik Jayaram, Sharan and Achyuth Kumar.
 The music was composed by V. Harikrishna, while cinematography and editing were handled by Krishna and Deepu.
 S. Kumar.

-A sequel titled Johnny Johnny Yes Papa was released in 30 March 2018.
+A sequel titled Johnny Johnny Yes Papa was released on 30 March 2018.

 Plot

-Johny, who runs a social service centre in Gandhinagar Colony with Maamu, falls in love with Priya, an NRI who arrives to meet her grandfather.
-Johny learns that Priya's father has arranged a suitor Preetham, but Johny breaks the alliance.
-Priya reveals to Johny that she is in love with Rakesh, whom she had dated online.
-Johny helps Priya to unite with Rakesh, but Priya learns that Rakesh is a fraud and leaves him.
-Priya's father assumes Johny has kidnapped Priya and has Maamu arrested, but Johny clears the misunderstanding and sends Priya with her father.
-Priya's father, realizing Johny and Priya's love, reunites Priya with Johny.
+Johny, who runs a social service centre in Gandhinagar Colony with Maamu, falls in love with Priya, an NRI who arrives to visit her grandfather.
+Johny learns that Priya's father has arranged for her to marry a suitor named Preetham, but Johny breaks off the alliance.
+Priya reveals to Johny that she is in love with Rakesh, whom she had met online.
+Johny helps Priya reunite with Rakesh, but she soon discovers that Rakesh is a fraud and leaves him.
+Priya's father assumes that Johny has kidnapped her and has Maamu arrested, but Johny clears up the misunderstanding and sends Priya back with her father.
+Realising that Johny and Priya love each other, Priya's father reunites them.